icpc/ccs-specs/Contest_API.md

 A judgement must have at least one of `judgement_type_id` or `simplified_judgement_type_id` specified iff it is completed.
-If both `judgement_type_id` and `simplified_judgement_type_id` are present, they should be consistent with simplification rules specified in `judgement_types` endpoint.
+If both `judgement_type_id` and `simplified_judgement_type_id` are present, they should be consistent with the simplification rules specified in the `judgement-types` endpoint.

 When a judgement is started, each of `judgement_type_id`, `end_time` and `end_contest_time` will be `null` (or missing).
 These are set when the